 The Board does not believe it should establish term limits.
 Alternatively, the Governance Committee will review each director's tenure on the Board at least annually.
 This will allow the Governance Committee to review the continued appropriateness of Board membership and each director the opportunity to confirm his or her desire to continue as a member of the Board.
 As a general rule, Board members shall not serve on more than three other company boards.

-The Board will have at all times an Audit Committee, a Compensation Committee, a Governance Committee, and a Contingency Committee.
+The Board will have at all times an Audit Committee, a Compensation Committee and a Governance Committee.
 All of the members of these committees will be independent directors under the criteria established by relevant law and NYSE listing rules.

 Committee Chairs and committee members will be appointed by the Board upon recommendation of the Governance Committee with consideration of the desires of individual directors.
 It is the sense of the Board that consideration should be given to rotating committee Chairs and committee members periodically, but the Board does not feel that rotation should be mandated as policy.